guoquheweilai/RobotiqFANUCInterface/README.md

   |          1          |    0    |    1    |   Do Nothing  |
   |          2          |    1    |    0    |  Open Gripper |
   |          3          |    1    |    1    | Close Gripper |

+  NOTE: To perform movements on the gripper, make sure to set the 2nd bit of *Initialise Gripper [1]* to 0.

     **Status**: Read the third and forth registers to get information on the status and movement of the gripper.